In This SectionExpand

 - Battle type: Standard battle

 Advances follow a schedule.
-To view the schedule of upcoming battles, click (Battle schedule) to the right of the Clan Battles button in your Stronghold, or in the Stronghold: Battles window.
+To view the schedule of upcoming battles, click on (Battle schedule) on the right of the Clan Battles button in your Stronghold, or in the Stronghold: Battles window.

 To engage in an Advance: